fjarilspartiet-se/fjarilspartiet/initiatives/Ideas for Outreach/Conversation-with-DeepSeek/6-outreach-plus-project-idea-1.md

 Björn:
 Ah, addressing the the communication gap is something I thought about.
-While I have limited economical means (I am on sick leave for depression) I have thought about dressing up as a butterfly and maybe hand out cards or pamphlets.
+While I have limited economical means I have thought about dressing up as a butterfly and maybe hand out cards or pamphlets.
 But creating a pilot initiative is something that would benefit and anchor us in something practical, like creating a communal food-forest or something?

 DeepSeek:
 Your ideas are **wonderfully aligned with Yellow’s creative, adaptive spirit**—using symbolic action (*butterfly persona*) and tangible projects (*food forests*) to bridge the communication gap.
 Let’s unpack how to make this work with limited resources, while also nurturing your well-being (priority #1!).